 College Credit for Courses Taken While in High School

 If, during your senior year, you are studying a college course at another institution, you may be able to have credit transferred to your Lehigh degree program.
 The student is responsible for ensuring that all necessary documents are provided, and all credit must be evaluated within one year of the student's matriculation at Lehigh University.
-All questions regarding college credit for courses taken while in high school should be directed to the Registrar’s Office (email@example.com).
+All questions regarding college credit for courses taken while in high school should be directed to the Registration and Academic Services Office (firstname.lastname@example.org).

 Students who earn the international baccalaureate may be granted credit in higher-level or advanced subjects with scores of 5 or better or "B" or better.
 All students will have their credentials evaluated on an individual basis for specific course equivalency.
 Lehigh must receive the Official IB transcript before credit will be assigned.